ZheyuanXie/CUDA-Path-Tracer-Denoising/INSTRUCTION.md

     [PBRT 6.2.3].
   * Stochastic Sampled Antialiasing.
 See Paul Bourke's [notes](http://paulbourke.net/miscellaneous/aliasing/).
   Keep in mind how this influences the first-bounce cache in part 1.
+* Procedural Shapes & Textures.
+  * You must generate a minimum of two different complex shapes procedurally.
+(Not primitives)
+  * You must be able to shade object with a minimum of two different textures
 * Texture mapping [PBRT 10.4] and Bump mapping [PBRT 9.3].
   * Implement file-loaded textures AND a basic procedural texture
   * Provide a performance comparison between the two